qd-qd/sdk-tutorials/onboarding/chapter-1/1-introduction-to-blockchain.md

 The mechanisms used in blockchain to achieve network consensus will be explained in the [second module](LINK IS MISSING), but in general, blockchain achieves two goals:

-* Potentially *any* node can update the shared ledger in a verifiable manner – even if other nodes do not know who performed the update, they can check its validity.
+* Potentially *any* node can update the shared ledger in a verifiable manner – even if other nodes do not know who performed a change or made a transaction, they can check its validity.
-* It provides a system by which nodes can evaluate differences between copies of the ledger and reach a collective consensus regarding the authoritative version.
+* Blockchain provides a system by which nodes can evaluate differences between copies of the ledger and reach a collective consensus regarding the authoritative version.

 As a result, there is no longer a need for a trusted authority to oversee the network.
 Instead, trust becomes an emergent property of a trust-free system.